mikegcoleman/docker101-linux/part-2/README.md

 `85b1f47fba49: Already exists`

-Notice that the layer id (`85b1f47fba498`) is the same for the first layer of the MySQl image and the only layer in the Debian:Jessie image.
+Notice that the layer id (`85b1f47fba498`) is the same for the first layer of the MySQL image and the only layer in the Debian:Jessie image.
 And because we already had pulled that layer when we pulled the Debian image, we didn't have to pull it again.

 So, what does that tell us about the MySQL image?
 Since each layer is created by a line in the image's *Dockerfile*, we know that the MySQL image is based on the Debian:Jessie base image.
 We can confirm this by looking at the [Dockerfile on Docker Store](https://github.com/docker-library/mysql/blob/0590e4efd2b31ec794383f084d419dea9bc752c4/5.7/Dockerfile).